ritheshan/ritheshan/README.md

 ---

 ### 💡 Fun Fact
 > "Code is like humor.
-When you have to explain it, it’s bad." - Cory House
+When you have to explain it, it’s bad."